15 Ridiculously Beautiful Places to Visit in the Philippines

 3. Vigan

-Vigan is the best place in the Philippines if you love history and architecture.
-Being one of the oldest towns in the Philippines, the UNESCO World Heritage site is filled with fairy-tale-like old colonial houses mixing the Spanish and Chinese architectural styles.
+Vigan is one of the best places in the Philippines for those of you who love history and architecture.
+Being one of the oldest towns in the Philippines, the UNESCO World Heritage Site is filled with fairy-tale-like old colonial houses that mix Spanish and Chinese architectural styles.

-Vigan’s heritage exists today because it’s one of the few places in the Philippines that avoided being destroyed during World War II.
+Vigan’s heritage still exists because it’s one of the few places in the Philippines that wasn’t destroyed during World War II.

 You can get from Manila to this northwestern coastal town by taking a 9-hour bus ride.
 A long ride, but well worth it!